 - Pension Plan: All employees of the Corporation are covered by the Public Service Pension Plan (the "Plan").
 This is a contributory-defined benefit plan established by law and sponsored by the Government of Canada.
 Employees and the Corporation must contribute to the Plan to cover the cost of services rendered during the fiscal year.
 Under current legislation, the Corporation has no legal or constructive obligation to pay additional contributions to cover past services or to fund deficiencies of the Plan.
 Consequently, contributions are charged to expenses in the fiscal year during which the employees render the services and these contributions represent the total pension obligation of the Corporation.
 The Corporation is not required by law to make up for the actuarial deficiencies of the Plan. - Post-Employment Benefits and Compensated Absences: Employees are entitled to days of sick leave and compensation for work injuries, as provided for under their conditions of employment.
 Employees of the Corporation are subject to the Government Employees Compensation Act.
 Annually, they are paid the unused portion of their days of sick leave.
 These annual payments are recognized directly in current costs for the fiscal year.
 Before December 9, 2016, unionized employees accumulated their unused days of sick leave, which were redeemable at the end of their employment with the Corporation.
 The Corporation has recorded a liability for employees with banked leave balances at that date who have elected to retain them until their departure.
-Moreover, the Corporation occurs.
+Moreover, the Corporation recognizes the cost of compensation for work injuries payable at the time the event obligating the Corporation occurs.
 The liability that these benefits represent is determined based on management's best assumptions in terms of salary increases, age of employees, years of service, the probability of employees leaving, and average life expectancy.
 These assumptions are reviewed annually.
 Post-employment benefits and compensated absences are recognized at present value.